platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 See the [Public IP](/development/regions.md) list for the 3 Inbound addresses for your region.
 In your DNS provider, configure 3 separate A records for your domain, one for each of those IP addresses.
-Incoming requests will then pick one of those IPs at random to use for that request (the so-called DNS round-robin).
+Incoming requests then pick one of those IPs at random to use for that request (the so-called DNS round-robin).